On the foundations and applications of Lorentz-Finsler Geometry

 In the general case of standard stationary spacetimes, we have seen that the causality is determined by the (non-reversible) Fermat Randers metric $F$.
-This suggest t to extend the previous Riemannian setting with counterparts in Lorentz products to the Finslerian one with counterparts for Randers metrics in stationary spacetimes.
+This suggest extending the previous Riemannian setting with counterparts in Lorentz products to the Finslerian one with counterparts for Randers metrics in stationary spacetimes.

-Even though the extensions of Gromov and Busemann boundaries to the Finslerian setting can be done, the non-reversible metrics admit a variety of new elements associated with the non-symmetry of the distance.
+The extensions of Gromov and Busemann boundaries to the reversible Finslerian setting have a similar fashion.
+However, non-reversible Finsler metrics admit a variety of new elements associated with the non-symmetry of the distance.
 Indeed, one has a forward and backward completion for each one of the three Riemannian completions, which will correspond to the different behavior of the c-boundary of stationary spacetimes to the future and the past.
 A further explanation of this topic exceeds our purpose.
 The reader is referred to \cite{FHS_Memo} for the original exhaustive study, the Section 5 in \cite{JPS22} for a summary, and the Section 4.4 in \cite{Sa22} for an instructive particular case.